-I began painting years ago because I wanted to bring the beauty of the natural world into my home.
+When I began painting it was because I wanted to bring the beauty of nature home.
 I wanted to feel what I felt in the woods and on the hills when I was in front of the fire.
 I wanted to capture the essence of a season, a place, a moment, and hang it on the wall.
-I wanted to share it with others.
-But in painting I found much more than a way of bringing nature home.
-I found a new conversation, a wordless and spontaneous way of relating to and exploring the world.
+But in painting I found much more.

 Thanks, and I hope you’ll stay in touch.